SukkaW/hentaiverse-monster-database/README.md

 ## Introduction

 The first HentaiVerse Monster Database was created by a player (Jenga) years ago.
-It is then operated and maintained by another player (decondelite).
-It was also integrated into the commonly used enhancing script *Monsterbation* to show the monster's details during the battle.
+It was then operated and maintained by another player (decondelite).
+It was also integrated into the commonly used in-battle enhancing script *Monsterbation* to show monsters' details during the battle.
 The database server and the website stops operating at the end of 2020.

 The second HentaiVerse Monster Database was created by another player (zhenterzzf) in 2021.
-I help to create the new website that features data grid and chart, as well as the dedicated monster database userscript.
+I help to create the new website that features data table and charts, as well as the dedicated monster database userscript.
 The server stopped operating months later.

-After the second HentaiVerse Monster Database stopped operating, I start to rebuild a new monster database project from scratch, while matains the backward compatibility with Jenga and zhenterzzf's database.
+After the second HentaiVerse Monster Database stopped operating, I start to rebuild a new monster database project from scratch, while mataining the backward compatibility with Jenga and zhenterzzf's database.

 ## Design Principles